dragonfly-ai/narr/README.md

 ## Gotcha

-You may see this error, when working with higher kinded types, for example a `Matrix[A]` and narr.
+You may see this error, when working with higher kinded types, for example a hypothetical `Matrix[A]` and narr.

 ```scala
 Matrix(